amoe/model-inducer/README.md

 6. When values repeat the tool should suggest cases where a domain table can be extracted.
 7. The tool should produce DML scripts for population of said domain tables.

+## Current state

+It enables you to answer the question: is this column denormalized with respect to that column?

+Syntax:

+    model-inducer EXCEL-FILE GROUPING-COLUMN QUERY-COLUMN

+Grouping column is the column you want to group by; query column is the column you want to detect duplication in.
+The tool will report duplication within query-column.